Fare: American - Italian influenced

 Chris Cannon, a enthusiastic wine lover with expertise in Italian wines, comes with an impressive restaurateur background having previously been in partnership with acclaimed chef Michael White of several NYC note able restaurants including top rated Alto, Convivio, and Marea.

-The restaurants facilities includes the main dining room on the second floor, the more upscale of the four dining areas.
+The restaurants facilities includes the main dining room The Washington Room, on the second floor, the more upscale of the four dining areas.
 It's attractively chic, and not old world stuffy considering it's set in a 100 year old mansion.
-Entrance the main dining room is by way of the long, curving Italian, ornate marble staircase.
+Entrance to the main dining room is by way of the long, curving Italian, ornate marble staircase.
 A highlight is the floor to ceiling windows that look out onto the grounds and the long reflecting pool.
 The tables are set on wood flooring.
 Walls are wood paneled and adorned with contemporary art works.
-The menu features a four-course prix fixe, offering.
-On Tuesday, Wednesday, and Thursday nights, they also offer an optional a la carte menu.

 The wait staff dressed in jeans and white button-down shirts, is friendly and well trained.